CFIQ: 640 Toronto

+As of November 2024, weekday programming includes Toronto Today with Greg Brady, The Ben Mulroney Show, Alex Pierson, The John Oakley Show, Global News at 6, The Employment Law Show, and Conversations with Ben O'Hara Byrne, followed by repeats.
+Weekend programming includes Toronto This Weekend, and The Roy Green Show, as well as brokered programming and repeats.

+In March 2025 Brady took a leave of absence from the station as he pursues a Conservative Party of Canada nomination in the 2025 Canadian federal election, with his spot as host of Toronto Today to be filled in the interim by Kevin Frankish.

 Defunct programs

 Toronto Maple Leafs hockey

-From the 1998 until 2012, the station aired radio broadcasts of Toronto Maple Leafs hockey broadcasts.
+From 1998 until 2012, the station aired radio broadcasts of Toronto Maple Leafs hockey games.
 Dennis Beyak was the team's play-by-play commentator when Joe Bowen called games on television, though Bowen continued to call games on radio when the Leafs aired on national TV.
-Beyak was replaced by Dan Dunleavy in 2011 when he left for TSN to be the Winnipeg Jets play by play commentator.
+Beyak was replaced by Dan Dunleavy in 2011, when he left for TSN to be the Winnipeg Jets play-by-play commentator.

-The station no longer airs the Leafs broadcasts since the 2012–13 season.
+The station has not aired Leafs games since the 2012–13 season.
 All games have since been split with CJCL and CHUM, owned by Rogers and Bell, respectively.
 Both media companies co-own the parent company of the team.